tcoates3/dqm4hep-doc/docs/user-manual/core-tools.md

 By default, in most of the binaries provided by the DQM4hep packages, the main logger is configured to be a colored console.

-# Signal mechanism
+# Signal/slot mechanism

-The DQM4hep core library provide a class with a similar behavior as the Qt signal/slot mechanism.
-This is mainly used by the DQM4hep net library to disptach data received through the network to different callback functions, but can be re-used in many contexts.
-The main API class is *dqm4hep::core::Signal*.
-The following code illustrates how to use of this class with a simple sender/receive pattern:
+The DQM4hep core library provides a *dqm4hep::core::Signal* class that implements the observer pattern with an API similar to the Qt signal/slot mechanism.
+The idea is connect a function, or a set of functions, to process when a signal is emitted.
+These functions can be global functions or class methods.
+The following code illustrates how to use of the *dqm4hep::core::Signal* class with simple sender/receiver classes:

 ```cpp